BahareAtaei/Chaos_Sample/README.md

 # Chaos in Circular Billiards (by Python)

-## More Physics with Matlab By Dan Green
+Python implementation inspired by the concepts presented in "More Physics with MATLAB" by Dan Green.

-## CHAPTER1 / MATHEMATICS / 1.1CHAOS
+This repository contains my own implementations for learning purposes.

 ### in Chaos.py i used the reflection rule